 I know that many of you are on the lookout for something new and a little different so here’s an idea that will help you hit a ‘Hole-in-One’ with your fundraising.

 Who doesn’t like a game of putt putt?!
 How’s this for an idea – a ‘Mini Golf Tournament’ Fundraiser!
-We often get feedback that community groups, school in particular, are wanting more events that focus on the whole family.
+We often get feedback that community groups, schools in particular, are wanting more events that focus on the whole family.
 Putt putt is heaps of fun and a great way to get people out in the fresh air and having a laugh.
 And the best part is that putting on a mini golf fundraising tournament requires only a (comparatively) small amount of planning.

 Book your Mini Golf Course Venue

 Start by contacting the mini golf clubs within your area – most would be happy to get involved in a worthy fundraising cause and get extra foot traffic.
-Word of mouth and a higher volume of visitors is beneficial for their business so hopefully you can negotiate a great per-person rate.
+Word of mouth and a higher volume of visitors is beneficial for their business so hopefully, you can negotiate a great per-person rate.

 Also ask them if they would be happy to donate some prizes as giveaways such as golf passes, golf balls or merchandise.

 You will then charge a tournament entry fee to your participating families which will, naturally (!), be higher than the rate you secured with the venue.

 Advertise through your social media channels, placing flyers in the mini golf club, schools and local businesses.
 Include the information in your newsletters, send flyers around the community and ask other local businesses to get behind it.